-Awards granted in collective actions in Brazil generically establish the liability of the defendant, but when an award is given to the benefit of a specific group of individuals (see 1.2 Basis for the Legislative Regime, including Analogous International Laws), each injured class member (or respective successors) may file an individual enforcement proceeding to ascertain the portion they are entitled to receive.
+Awards granted in collective actions in Brazil generically establish the liability of the defendant, but when an award is given to the benefit of a specific group of individuals (see 1.2 Basis for the Legislative Regime, Including Analogous International Laws), each injured class member (or respective successor) may file an individual enforcement proceeding to ascertain the portion they are entitled to receive.

 Defendants will have the opportunity to present a response to this enforcement proceeding, but this should be limited to discussing the amount due, not the liability itself.

 To prevent defendants from avoiding liability in certain circumstances, Brazilian law authorises one entity with standing to enforce awards granted in public civil actions whenever it is impracticable or unlikely that each class member will, as a practical matter, file an individual enforcement proceeding.
 According to Section 100 of the Consumer Protection Act, entities with standing are allowed to plead fluid recovery after a period of one year without identifying a minimum number of individual enforcement proceedings, compatible with the seriousness of the damage.

 In 2020, the Brazilian National Justice Board (Conselho Nacional de Justiça or CNJ) approved two important normative acts to improve the performance of the judiciary in collective actions.
 These acts create an executive committee and oblige the superior, circuit and state courts to create centres for registering and monitoring collective actions and the awards granted therein.
 The goal is to promote efficiency in these proceedings, standards for decisions, and transparency in the information discussed in collective actions.